department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/CarbsPlanning/526 Disability Claims uploads.md

    (2.4) PTSD 0781a form - a new auto generated PDF is created and submitted with the Submission ID for Form 526e to EVSS

-   (2.5) Form 4142 - a new auto generated PDF is created and submitted with the Submission ID for Form 526 to central mail
+   (2.5) Form 4142 - a new auto generated PDF is created and submitted with the Submission ID for Form 526 to Lighthouse Benefits Intake

    (2.6) BDD instructions - this is for internal (adjudicator) fact sheet to EVSS (cover sheet per 526)